Top five reasons the Volvo XC60 is the perfect family car

 At 505 litres, the boot itself is more than large enough to handle anything you can throw at it, while the power-operated tailgate is always handy.
 If you do need the additional space the rear seats fold completely flat for added convenience.

 The Volvo XC60 is an aspirational car without erring onto the side of being overly flashy or exuberant.
 It’s offers an attainable and impressive level of premium kit. while doing so in modest and unassuming manner.

-There are lease deals for the D4 AWD R-Design derivative we tested for under £400 a month, which is impressive for a vehicle car which sells for £39,705.
+There are lease deals for less than £350 a month, which is impressive for a vehicle car which sells for around £40k.

 Plus, in a world where the most stolen vehicles list is dominated by prestige models from Mercedes-Benz, BMW, Land Rover, Audi and Volkswagen, Volvos tend not to interest criminals interested in your prized possessions.
 It’s not something that people like to think about, but it’s something that families do think about.

 In the age of homogenous German dominance, Volvo stands out like a beacon of light in the manufacturing world.
 Yes, we’re aware the Swedish manufacturer is actually owned by a Chinese holding company but the fact remains that as one of the few independent manufacturers out there they have the benefit of autonomy away from being part of a ‘group’ or ‘alliance’.
 Comparatively, it was a brand that was neglected under Ford between 1999 and 2010.

 This renaissance has seen Volvo move away from being a rather niche-yet-durable choice in vehicle to one that is routinely winning car of the year awards.
 This is a special car.